-Clicking on the Caution icon will open a small window stating that at least one association returned the maximum number of nodes (Figure 24).
+Clicking on the Caution icon will open a small window stating that at least one association returned the maximum number of nodes (Figure 28).

-To add a new Association, click the Plus icon next to the type of object to add.
-A window displaying all available objects of that type (Group in this example) that are not already associated to the object will appear (Figure 27).
+To add a new association, click the Plus icon next to the type of object to add.
+A window displaying all available objects of that type (Group in this example) that have the same owner and that are not already associated to the object will appear (Figure 31).

 Select one or all of the displayed items, or use the Group Type dropdown menu and search box to filter the results before selecting any items.
-Click the SAVE button to save the selected Associations.
+Click the SAVE button to save the selected associations.